carpentries-incubator/life-sciences-workshop/_episodes/01-project-organisation-introduction.md

 *"Westpac was forced to halt trading on its shares and deliver its annual profit briefing a day early after it accidentally sent its results by email to research analysts"*

-#### **Example 2** - 'The $24 Million "Clerical Error" at TransAlta' (The Register)
+#### **Example 2** - 'Hypertension retracts paper over data glitch' (retractionwatch.com)

-*"The mistake led to TransAlta, a big Canadian power generator, buying more US power transmission hedging contracts in May at higher prices than it should have.
-In a conference call, chief executive Steve Snyder said the snafu was "literally a cut-and-paste error in an Excel spreadsheet that we did not detect when we did our final sorting and ranking bids prior to submission,""*
+*"Hypertension, a journal published by the American Heart Association, has retracted a 2011 paper looking at the implications of blood pressure management guidelines after the authors discovered they had bungled the merging of their data files"*

-#### **Example 3** - 'University of Toledo Loses $2.4 Million in Projected Revenue' (The Toledo Blade)
+#### **Example 3** - 'Data questions prompt retraction of PLOS ONE cardiovascular paper' (retractionwatch.com)

-*"UT officials have discovered an internal budgeting error that means they will have $2.4 million less to work with than anticipated.
-The mistake—a typo in a formula that led officials to overestimate projected revenue—was found Tuesday"*
+*"PLoS One has retracted a 2013 article on atherosclerosis in mice over concerns about the integrity of the data"*

 These are big, headline-making examples, but similar problems are almost certainly widespread.
-There is an online list of [spreadsheet horror stories](http://www.eusprig.org/horror-stories.htm) by the The European Spreadsheet Risks Interest Group (EuSpRIG), along with a growing body of literature around the details of such errors (e.g. [Rajalingham, K., Chadwick, D. R., & Knight, B. (2008).
-Classification of spreadsheet errors. arXiv preprint arXiv:0805.4224.](https://arxiv.org/abs/0805.4224)).

-However, the good news is that huge strides can be taken away from such potential errors by a handful of basic data management and spreadsheet principles.
+However, the good news is that huge strides can be taken away from such potential errors by a handful of basic data management principles.

 ### Reproducible Research